- City Council

 The City Council consists of seven members, including the mayor.
 The mayor shall be considered a member of the City Council for all purposes.
-The City Council shall comprise four district representatives, two at-large representatives, and one mayor, who shall be elected at large.
-There is no term limitation on elected positions and election terms are two years.
-Depending upon staggered terms, an election is held every year for either three or four City Council seats.
+The City Council shall comprise five district representatives, one at-large representative, and one mayor, who shall be elected at large.
+The term limitation on elected positions is two consecutive terms and election terms are four years.
+Depending upon staggered terms, an election is held every other year for either three or four City Council seats.
 District boundaries shall be established by ordinance as required by law.

 The public is cordially invited to attend meetings and work sessions of the City Council.
 Any person wishing to appear before the City Council may appear at the meeting and present under “Public Appearances.”

 If you would like to speak on any subject related to city business that is not listed under Public Hearings, please complete a speaker card (PDF) and provide it to the City Clerk prior to the meeting.

 Anyone wishing to formally present information to the City Council, particularly presentations which would require Council action, should contact the City Manager’s Office at (352) 735-7126.